Tool parser

 GitHub.copilot-chat/transcripts/<session>.jsonl

 A transcript file only parses as Copilot when its first line has type == "session.start" and data.producer == "copilot-agent".
 When that session.start event includes data.context.cwd, the cwd is the authoritative project path.
-If absent, tokenuse falls back to workspace.yaml and then the discovered source project.
+If absent, tokenuse falls back to workspace.yaml, the VS Code workspace.json folder name, and then the workspace hash.

 Record Format